segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/listrak/index.md

 **Stream**

-Klaviyo uses our stream Source component to send Segment email events.
-It uses a server-side `track` method to send data to Segment.
-These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

-The default behavior is for Klaviyo to pass the `userId` associated with the email recipient as the `userId`.
-There are cases in which Klaviyo does not have an associated `userId`, in which case the email address will be passed in as the `anonymousId`.

 Listrak uses our stream Source component to send Segment event data.
 It uses server-side `track` and `identify` methods to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

 The default behavior is for Listrak to pass the `userId` associated with the email recipient as the `userId`.
 The Listrak Segment integration maps a Listrak `Segmentation Field` to Segment's `userId`.
 If we do not have a value for the `Segmentation Field` we will not pass a `userId`.
 We will always use the contact’s email address as the `anonymousId` and we will always add a trait called `email` with the user's email.
 We will also provide a trait that contains the Listrak `listId` with the name `Listrak_list_{listId}` where `{listId}` is the id of the list.
 Ex. `Listrak_list_12345`.